MichaelYochpaz/Backup-Script/README.md

 ## FAQ
 **Q:** Why use `tar` and not `gzip` for backups?
-**A:** The tar format can store symlinks and file permissions and, whereas the zip format, can't.
+**A:** The tar format can store symlinks and file permissions, whereas the zip format, can't.

 **Q:** I have a Pushbullet account.
 Where do I find my API key?
 **A:** Go to your Pushbullet account's [settings page](https://www.pushbullet.com/#settings/account), and click the "Create Access Token" button.